 Step 3: Choose a platform

-This is the decision most people get stuck on, and it comes down to hosted versus self-hosted.
+This is the decision most people get stuck on.
+It comes down to hosted versus self-hosted, and the differences go deeper than price.

-Self-hosting on WordPress costs less over time and keeps the community yours.
-WordPress with BuddyPress and the BuddyX theme gives you profiles, groups, activity feeds, and messaging without per-member fees, and you can add any of the community types above on the same install.
+WordPress with BuddyPress and the BuddyX theme gives you profiles, groups, activity feeds, and messaging without per-member fees, and you can add any of the community types in the table above on the same install.
+For a detailed breakdown of running costs as communities scale, read the real cost of running a community.

 Step 4: Set up the core features